Ask and discuss

 Here we show an example visualisation of a number of overtaking manoeuvres and their distances from Stuttgart, Germany.
 The values come from an experienced cyclist who moves in traffic routinely with confidently.
 Of course this cyclist was passed many times below the legal threshold of 1.5m, some measurements are even as low as 50cm.

 Another example shows a single overtaking, of which a video recording was available as well.
 We overlay GPS information as well as the recorded sideways distance to the passing vehicle.
 We hope presenting information in context like this makes it easier to relate and get a feel for the danger the cyclist is exposed to in this very moment.

-If you have ideas for visualisation, automation, software and tool development and analysis of the data available from the recorded tracks, or you’re just interested in joining the project or keeping up to date with it, please join the community in the open slack.
+If you have ideas for visualisation, automation, software and tool development and analysis of the data available from the recorded tracks, or you’re just interested in joining the project or keeping up to date with it, please join the community.